ravendb/bootcamp/src/Unit-1/lesson4/README.md

 ## Loading documents passing a simpler id
 RavenDB ids are usually in form of `<name-of-collection>/<number>` (like `products/1`, `categories/7`, and so on).
 This makes it very easy to look at and debug.
-But sometimes, would be easier to specify only the number.
+But sometimes, it would be easier to specify only the number.

 ````csharp